lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Lumapps] Latest News/README.md

 # Latest LumApps News Summarizer Micro-app

 ## Description
-This microapp automatically retrieves the latest news from LumApps and generates an AI-powered summary using Azure OpenAI.
+This micro-app automatically retrieves the latest news from LumApps and generates an AI-powered summary using Azure OpenAI.
 It provides engaging summaries of the three most recent news articles, with support for both English and French users.

 ## Features
 - Automatic fetching of the 3 most recent news articles